By Sarah Mitchell Cosmetic Ingredient Researcher

 Milestone

-Based on our 12-week testing of GrandeLASH-MD with three testers under consistent nightly application.
+Based on our 12-week testing of GrandeLASH-MD with three testers under their recorded use pattern.

 The Beauty Routine Experience